With the Kanban Pizza Game from agile42, you can find out what Kanban feels like

 1. Create an implicit process

 Kanban always starts where you are, from an existing process.
-At the start of the game we let the teams to get to grips with the paper pieces and constraints by building as many pizza slices (Hawaiian) as possible.
+At the start of the game, we let the teams get to grips with the paper pieces and constraints by building as many pizza slices (Hawaiian) as possible.